Dunbar Golf Club, Dunbar, East Lothian

 Founded 1856.
 Links Course

-Central to your time in this region will be all that the wonderful city of Edinburgh has to offer.
-Whether you are staying in the city or on the East Lothian coastline, Edinburgh is sure to be one of the highlights of your trip.
-Not to be missed is a visit to Edinburgh Castle, with its many highlights including the Great Hall, Royal Palace, National War Museum, Stone of Destiny and Scottish Crown Jewels.
-Other attractions in Edinburgh include the National Museum of Scotland, National Gallery of Scotland, the Scotch Whisky Experience; and the official Scottish residence of the Queen at the Palace of Holyroodhouse.
+Central to your time in this region is the wonderful and historic city of Edinburgh.
+Whether you are staying in the city itself or on the East Lothian coastline, Edinburgh is sure to be one of the highlights of your trip.
+Not to be missed is a visit to Edinburgh Castle (pictured above), with its many highlights including the Great Hall, Royal Palace, National War Museum, Stone of Destiny and Scottish Crown Jewels.
+Other attractions in Edinburgh include the Royal Yacht Britannia, National Museum of Scotland, National Gallery of Scotland, the Scotch Whisky Experience; and the official Scottish residence of the Queen at the Palace of Holyroodhouse.

 To the east of Edinburgh, the Lothians landscape is dotted with castles, each one telling its own tales of bygone days.
-These include Dirleton Castle and the imposing Tantallon Castle in North Berwick, which stands perched in the most dramatic of cliff-top settings.
-Other attractions in the Lothians include Dunbar Town House Museum, the House of Binns in Linlithgow, Glenkinchie Distillery and the impressive ruins of Linlithgow Palace, birthplace of Mary Queen of Scots in 1542.
+These include medieval Dirleton Castle in the village of Dirleton and the imposing Tantallon Castle in North Berwick, which stands perched in the most dramatic of cliff-top settings.
+Other attractions in the Lothians include Dunbar Town House Museum & Gallery in the town of Dunbar, the 17th Century House of Binns near Linlithgow, Glenkinchie Distillery and the impressive ruins of Linlithgow Palace, the birthplace of Mary Queen of Scots in 1542.